 - A. Continuing Impact of COVID-19 Pandemic Both transit service and revenue continue to be significantly impacted by the pandemic.
 This disruption will have longer term impacts on future budgets that will need to address how the pandemic changes transit service delivery and the revenue that supports those services.
 PRTC and VRE have received a portion of the \$25.0 billion included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act for public transit agencies that provides operating and capital grants to prepare and respond to the pandemic.
-Although CARES Act support is one-time funding, these funds continue to support both PRTC and VRE operations during the pandemic. - B. PWC FY2022 Budget Allocations to Transit Services The following funding allocations are adopted in FY22: - 1.
-Motor Vehicle Fuel Tax Revenue The budget continues allocation of the 2.1% motor vehicle fuels tax collected by the Department of Motor Vehicles (DMV) from wholesale fuel distributors and remitted monthly to PRTC.
-The tax will support the operating and capital expenditures in the PRTC FY2022 Budget.
-The estimated motor fuels tax revenue for FY22 is \$13.8 million.
-The designation of the motor vehicle fuels tax revenue to PRTC is consistent with prior practice. - 2.
-Jurisdictional Subsidy to VRE The budget includes \$5,930,777 of Northern Virginia Transportation Authority (NVTA) 30% funding to support FY22 operating and capital expenses at VRE.
-The amount is unchanged from the FY2021 Budget.
-Note, the entire budgeted amount will not need to be transferred to VRE in FY22 due to an amended jurisdictional subsidy amount of \$1,541,501 approved on May 21, 2021 by the VRE Operations Board.
-Additional details on the amended subsidy is provided below. - 3.
-Support for PRTC Wheels-to-Wellness The budget includes \$150,000 of Transient Occupancy Tax (TOT) funds designated for transportation purposes to support the Wheels-to-Wellness program.
-The program is a medical transportation assistance program to help eligible residents access health services and is administered by PRTC through support from community partners including medical service providers and the County. - C. VRE FY2022 Budget The VRE Operations Board recommended the Proposed VRE FY2022 Budget on December 18, 2020 and forwarded it to NVTC and PRTC for adoption.
-On January 14, 2021, the PRTC Commissioners adopted the VRE FY2022 Budget and referred it to the local jurisdictions for inclusion in their budget and appropriations in accordance with the VRE Master Agreement.
+Although CARES Act support is one-time funding, these funds continue to support both PRTC and VRE operations during the pandemic. - B. PWC Proposed FY2022 Budget Allocations to Transit Services The following funding allocations are proposed in FY22: - 1.
+Motor Vehicle Fuel Tax Revenue The proposed budget continues allocation of the 2.1% motor vehicle fuels tax collected by the Department of Motor Vehicles (DMV) from wholesale fuel distributors and remitted monthly to PRTC.
+The tax will support the operating and capital expenditures in the Proposed PRTC FY2022 Budget.
+The designation of the motor vehicle fuels tax revenue to PRTC is consistent with prior practice.